enonic/app-metafields/README.md

 When figuring out what data to put in your meta fields, this app analyzes the current content you're viewing.
 It will fetch a pre-defined set of fields in a pre-defined order (more on that later in the "Waterfall logic" section).
 You might however have fields with different names, or want to add more fields, or control in which order the data is evaluated.
 Then these settings are for you.

-Add field names as comma separated strings, like `field1, field2, long-fieldname3`.
-It will remove spaces and it will handle dashes and other special characters in your field names.
+Add field names, like `field1`, `field2`, `long-fieldname3`.
+It will handle dashes and other special characters in your field names.
 These custom fields will be checked before any other fields.
-If you add more than one field here, we'll let the first one overwrite any other fields on its right hand side.
+If you add more than one field here, we'll let the first match win.
 So if we find data in `field2` we won't look in `long-fieldname3`.
 This gives you powerful control over your SEO!

 We only evaluate for matches in the JSON `data`-node for each content.
 So if you fill in `myField`, we'll look for `data.myField` in the content JSON (refer to Enonic XP's documentation on `getContent()` function).